duduyoyo/WebSocket4OPC/README.md

 To verify, launch browser (Chrome/Safari/Edge) and enter URL "http://localhost/OPC/websocket.html"<p>
 <img src="https://user-images.githubusercontent.com/13662339/199052370-58d084ef-170e-4d40-87d0-295766d36b43.png" width=70%>

+If installed in a multiple server environment, a config file under program data folder is available to specify your desired server based on its prog ID<p>

 <h2>Uninstallation</h2>
 Run command "uninstall.bat" in command line with administrator privilege in your download folder.